Jorge-Hoyos/certifications/aws/practitioner/notes/cloud-guru-course.md

 - Allows to create Users, roles, groups, etc.

 - Root user is the email that was used to create the account
-  - dont use it
+  - don't use it
 - Activate MFA on root account
 - Create individual IAM users
-  - Programatic
+  - Programmatic
     - CLI
     - SDK
   - Management console
 - Use groups to assign permission
-  - Users added to a group inheriet permissions from the group
+  - Users added to a group inherit permissions from the group
 - Password policy

 ### Exam tips

 - Its global
 - Access - console, cli, sdk
-- Root account is the email, always have full acministrator access, secure it with MFA
+- Root account is the email, always have full administrator access, secure it with MFA
 - Group, place to store users
 - Policy are write in JSON (JavaScript object notation) used to give permission

 ## **S3 101**

 - Simple storage service, longest aws services
-- Provides secure, durable, higghly-scalable object store
+- Provides secure, durable, highly-scalable object store
 - Basically a place to put files, txt, videos, etc.
-  - Flat files, that means, that doesnt change (data base files)
+  - Flat files, that means, that doesn't change (data base files)
 - Safe place to store files
 - Object-based storages
   - Different from block-based storage to store operating system